Dr Louis went for a swim and had an epiphany.

 Harnessing your bodies biggest muscle group – your legs.

-In order to achieve exercise like effects on the heart, Dr Louis knew he needed to focus on his body’s largest muscle groups – his legs, this was the final piece of the puzzle.
+In order to achieve exercise that would have effects on the heart, Dr Louis knew he needed to focus on his body’s largest muscle groups – his legs, this was the final piece of the puzzle.

-By stimulating his legs to rapidly contract and relax, with high intensity, using the special shiver signal patterns, Dr Louis was able to achieve real exercise like effects – sweat, perspiration, rapid breathing and an elevated heart-rate.
+By stimulating his legs to rapidly contract and relax, with high intensity, using the special shiver signal patterns, Dr Louis was able to achieve real vigorous exercise – this was obvious by the sweat, rapid breathing and an elevated heart-rate.

 Peer Reviewed Science.

-Twenty years after his discovery, Dr Louis Crowe has become one of the World's foremost experts in this science of neuro-muscular stimulation.
+Over the twenty years since this observation Dr Louis Crowe has become one of the World's foremost experts in this science of neuro-muscular stimulation.
 He has completed numerous peer-reviewed studies with leading universities and led innovation teams within medical technology companies.
 His research has been conducted in associated with leading European Universities and even the European Space Agency.

 Through his research, he has proven that from stimulated shivering, applied to legs, via special electrical signals, he could:

 Perhaps what is most revolutionary about BionicGym is it requires less willpower.
 Or at least a different type of will-power.
 At intense levels you still get all the body's signalling that it is intense exercise but you can distract yourself by watching TV, etc.

 Many forms of exercise require constant mental-effort to complete.
 For example, when using an exercise bike or treadmill, a person must choose to keep pushing themselves.
 If they are mentally fatigued, they often can’t exercise for long.